Sompote/pile_PPV/README.md

 Here are some of the project's best features:

 *   Estimate the peak partial velocity of pile driving in Bangkok subsoil
-*   The features of the model are - pile size, pile length, hammer weight, hammer height, distance to pile driving, location of the sensor, axis of sensor
+*   The features of the model are - pile size, pile length, hammer weight, hammer height, distance to pile driving, location of the sensor, the axis of the sensor

 <h2>🛠️ Installation Steps:</h2>